alinex/php-server/README.md

 - **Automatic Configuration**

-  Most parts are automatically configured to be used or may be specified using the configuration file.
+  Classes may be configured directly using an initializer function you write or automatically using the registry configuration.\n Parts of the base system are already supporting this.
+If a configuration is found it will be used.

 - **System execution**

   A Process execution and management package makes it easy to call external system routines on any Unix like System.
-With this PHP can be also be used as replacement for bash scripts...
+With this PHP can also be used as replacement for bash scripts or use powerful comand line tools where they are better than the php solution like media conversion...

 API Documentation & More